wal33d006/agentic_client/README.md

 ```

 `catalogDescription` is shipped to the agent on every request via the AG-UI
-`context` field — use it to teach the model the wire format and the props each
+`context` field.
+Use it to teach the model the wire format and the props each
 of your components accepts.
 For fixed-schema backends (where the agent's tool
 already knows the catalog), leave it `null`.